Mahe94/mahe94.github.io/_news/announcement_20.md

 related_posts: false
 ---

-Joined <a href='https://cispa.de/en'>CISPA Helmholtz Center for Information Security</a>, Germany.
+Joined <a href='https://cispa.de/en'>CISPA Helmholtz Center for Information Security</a>, Germany, as a post-doctoral researcher, hosted by <a href="https://sites.google.com/site/nicodoettling/">Prof. Nico Döttling</a>.